pisabarro-group/DYME/README.md

   - All nodes access a common filesystem
   - Recommended: network-mounted directory (NFS/Beegfs/Lustre,etc)

 DyME runs exclusively in Linux (x86_64) systems.
 We highly recommend debian-based (Ubuntu ≥ 22.04) or RHEL-based distros.
-Other flavors could work but are not currently supported by the installer.
+Other Linux flavors could work but are not currently supported by the installer.

 ---

 ## Minimum Hardware Recommendations

 - **Main Node**
-  - 8 to 32 CPU cores (scale for best performance)
+  - 8 cores (16 or more recommended)
-  - 8 to 128 GB RAM
+  - 16GB RAM (64 or more for best performance)

 - **Worker Nodes**
-  - At least 8 CPUs per scavenger node (up to 256 CPUs per server recommended)
+  - At least 8 CPUs per scavenger node (up to 256 cores per server recommended)
-  - At least 1 GPU card per MD node (currently CUDA-compatible cards only)
+  - At least 1 GPU card per MD node (currently CUDA-compatible cards are supported)

 - **Storage**
-  - 20GB for installing + building the system (at the main node server)
+  - 20GB for installing and building the base system (at the main node server)
-  - Enough space for hundreds of MD simulations (several GB to several TB)
+  - Shared partition for storing hundreds of MD simulations (several GB to several TB)
-  - User must have write-permissions in the shared partition
+  - User must have write-permission in the shared partition

 - **Network**
-  - All nodes (main and worker) should reside in the same network (recommended)
+  - All nodes (main and worker) should reside in the same LAN or bridged network (recommended)
-  - Distributed networks will work as long as the worker nodes can ping the main node
+  - Bridged networks (HPC) will work as long as the worker nodes can reach the main node server

 ---

 ## Build and Install Requirements

-The DyME installer and containers depend on third-party components:
+The DyME installer will check for mandatory third-party components:

 - Docker (for building and hosting the main node)
 - BuildX (Docker build plugin)